-Bupa Dental Care Pontefract provides NHS and private dental care and treatment for adults and children.
+Kingsclere Dental Practice is in Alton, Hampshire and provides NHS dental care and treatment for adults and children.

-There is step free access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including dedicated parking for disabled people, are available near the practice.
-The practice has made reasonable adjustments to support patients with access requirements.
+Due to the layout of the building, there is no step free access to the practice for people who use wheelchairs and those with pushchairs.
+However, the practice is in the process of making reasonable adjustments such as ramp access to support patients with access requirements.